Running C++ unit tests and MMS tests#

 • --petsc VALUE=ARG Set PETSc option -VALUE=ARG.

-• --journal.info=NAME Activate Pythia info journal for NAME.
+• --journal.info=CHANNEL Activate Pythia info journal channel CHANNEL.

-• --journal.debug=NAME Activate Pythia debug journal for NAME.
+• --journal.debug=CHANNEL Activate Pythia debug journal channel CHANNEL.

-• --journal.warning=NAME Activate Pythia warning journal for NAME.
+• --journal.warning=CHANNEL Activate Pythia warning journal channel CHANNEL.

 $ cd tests/libtests/problems